Tips for Filling Out the 2023-2024 FAFSA

 • Create an FSA ID.
 A username and password is required to start the FAFSA and to sign the application at the end.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.

-Gather the following information for student and parent(s):
+You may need to gather the following information for student and parent(s):

 • Social Security Number

-• Records of child support paid or received (if applicable)
+• Records of child support received

 Note these important dates: